ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/abiotic_implementation.md

 we can assume that below-canopy heat and vapour exchange attain steady state and heat storage in the canopy does not need to be simulated explicitly {cite:p}`maclean_microclimc_2021`.
-(For application where very fine-temporal resolution data might be needed, heat and vapour exchange must be modelled as transient processes, and heat storage by the canopy, and the exchange of heat between different layers of the canopy, must be considered explicitly, see {cite:t}`maclean_microclimc_2021`.
+(For applications where very fine-temporal resolution data might be needed, heat and vapour exchange must be modelled as transient processes, and heat storage by the canopy, and the exchange of heat between different layers of the canopy, must be considered explicitly, see {cite:t}`maclean_microclimc_2021`.
 This is currently not implemented.)